-Are you looking for Slack pricing, including Slack’s enterprise pricing but don’t want to hop on multiple calls to get an idea of what pricing costs.
-Well we have obtained all the pricing so you know what Slack will cost, including the enterprise cost.
+Are you looking for Slack pricing, including Slack’s enterprise pricing but don’t want to hop on multiple calls to get an idea of what pricing costs?
+Well, we have obtained all the pricing info so you know what Slack will cost, including the enterprise cost.
 It’s all broken down below.
 Did you know there are two different Slack enterprise pricing plans?
 Jump below to learn more.

 What is Slack?

-If you’re not familiar with Slack, it was one of the fastest growing software companies that some would say kicked off the product led growth movement.
-At its most basic level, it’s an internal communication platform, allowing employees to chat with one another.
+If you’re not familiar with Slack, it was one of the fastest-growing software companies that some would say kicked off the product-led growth movement.
+At its most basic level, it’s an internal communication, or instant messaging, platform, allowing employees to chat with one another.
 However, Slack is much more than that.
 Slack now allows you to communicate with people outside your organization.
 It’s what gchat could have been or what Yammer failed to become.
 Slack is an extremely sticky product because it integrates with tons of other products.
 Many companies use Slack as a notification center in addition to their main communication platform.

 For many companies, Slack has replaced a huge chunk internal emails.
 You can create channels based on specific topics, make them public or private, and organize all your communication.
 Additionally, Slack will save all your messages so you can search through your chat and file history to quickly surface past conversations and information.
 Slack has become one of the most used tools by many organizations which is partly why Salesforce acquired them.